gtaylor44/Crane/README.md

 }
 ```

-Join up to seven other related entities.When mapping a join you must supply the partitionOn and callback parameters.
+Join up to seven other related entities.
+When mapping a join you must supply the partitionOn and callback parameters.
 Please observe the below procedure carefully and pay special attention to the columns 'ProductName' and 'Id'.
 These are the two arguments for the partitionOn parameter.
 The callback parameter is a delegate and is called
 for every row that is processed.
 This is your chance to do any mappings for your TResult reference type.
+Because SprocMapper
+reads row by row, some relationships may require an intermediate dictionary.

 ```sql
 ALTER PROCEDURE [dbo].[GetProductAndSupplier]